Toni-SM/skrl/docs/source/intro/getting_started.rst

 Learning rate schedulers help RL system converge faster and improve accuracy.

 skrl **supports all PyTorch learning rate schedulers** and provides, as part of its resources, **additional schedulers**.
-Refer to :ref:`Learning rate schedulers <resources_schedulers>` documentation for more information.
+Refer to :doc:`Learning rate schedulers <../api/resources/schedulers>` documentation for more information.

 Learning rate schedulers classes and their respective arguments (except the :literal:`optimizer` argument) are passed to the agents in their respective configuration dictionaries.
 For example, for the PPO agent, one of the schedulers can be configured as shown below: